Pittman–Robertson Federal Aid in Wildlife Restoration Act: Economics

 The idea behind the act is that by creating more and better hunting experiences for people through habitat management and hunter education, more taxable items will be purchased, which would in turn provide more funding for management and improvement.
 The habitat improvement may also stimulate the ecotourism sector of the economy by creating jobs in areas where people tend to visit for hunting or aesthetic reasons.

 One source shows hunters spending around $10 billion a year on everything they need for their hunting trips.
 A different source found that hunters spend between $2.8 and $5.2 billion a year on taxable merchandise.
 This generates between $177 and $324 million a year in P–R money.

 Another source estimated that hunters contribute about $3.5 million a day to conservation by purchasing taxable items and hunting licenses.
 One study showed an extremely high return on investment for firearm manufacturers: 823% to 1588% depending on the year.

 Related legislation

 Similar legislation

 The Pittman–Robertson Act was so successful that in the 1950s, a similar act was written for the protection of fish species.
 This act was titled the Federal Aid in Sports Fish Restoration Act.
 As with its wildlife counterpart, the name of this act is generally shortened by reducing it to the names of those who sponsored it, and so it is generally referred to as the Dingell–Johnson Act, or DJ.

 Legislative oversight

-In 2000, when evidence surfaced that the Pittman-Robertson Act sportsman's conservation trust funds were being mismanaged, U.S. Representative Don Young (R-Alaska), a National Rifle Association board member and sportsman, introduced the Wildlife and Sports Fish Restoration Programs Improvement Act.
+In 2000, alleging that the Pittman-Robertson Act sportsman's conservation trust funds were being mismanaged, U.S. Representative Don Young (R-Alaska), a National Rifle Association of America board member and sportsman, introduced the Wildlife and Sports Fish Restoration Programs Improvement Act.
 The act passed the House 423–2 and became law on November 1, 2000, and defines in what manner the money can be spent.
+In particular, it earmarked funds to be spent on hunter education programmes, the construction of shooting ranges and sport fish restoration projects.